snakeleon/YouCompleteMe-x64/README.md

 installation.
 For earlier releases or other distributions, you may have to do some work to acquire the dependencies.

-If your vim version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).
+If your Vim version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

 Install YouCompleteMe with [Vundle][].